Political Science 3300

 Attendance

-for bringing students who have missed class "up-to-date" on missed
+responsible for bringing students who have missed class

 material.

-exams during the semester, one or more of which will be essay.
-In
+or more exams during the semester, one or more of which will be

-addition, there will be an essay exam for the final exam.
-No
+essay.
+In addition, there will be an essay exam for the

 Academic Honesty Statement @ Texas State